MattCCC/fetchff/README.md

 };
 ```

-## API methods
+## ✔️ Auto created API functions

 ##### api.endpointName(queryParams, urlParams, requestConfig)

 `queryParams` / `payload` (optional)

-First argument of APIs functions is an object with query params for `GET` requests, or with a payload for `POST` requests.
-Another request types are supported as well.
+First argument of API functions is an object with query params for `GET` requests, or with a data payload for `POST` alike requests.
+Other request types are supported as well.
+For `POST` alike requests you may occasionally want to use both query params and payload.
+In such case, use this argument as query params and pass the payload as 3rd argument `requestConfig.body` or `requestConfig.data` (for Axios)

 Query params accepts strings, numbers, and even arrays so you pass { foo: [1, 2] } and it will become: foo[]=1&foo[]=2 automatically.